 If my/our household received an invitation postcard, can multiple people from the same household apply using our “Invitation Code”?

-- Yes, multiple members of your household can submit an Expression of Interest form using your “Invitation Code” if your household received the postcard.
+- Yes, multiple members of a household can submit an Expression of Interest form using your “Invitation Code” if your household received the postcard.

-I don’t have a code or didn’t receive a postcard, can I submit an Expression of Interest form?
+What if I didn’t receive a postcard but still want to volunteer, can I submit an Expression of Interest form?

 - Yes, just enter “NONE” in the appropriate field.